Resource Kit for TPS Families

 Smartphone Alternatives:

-Agreeing not to give our kids smartphones while they’re at TPS doesn’t mean you shouldn’t get them any phone; it just means not giving them a phone that comes with social media and unfettered access to the internet.
+Deciding not to give your kids smartphones doesn’t mean you shouldn’t get them any phone; it just means not giving them a phone that comes with social media and unfettered access to the internet.
 Thankfully, there are a lot of great smartphone alternatives on the market.

 Here’s a comprehensive guide that I put together that describes many of the features of these particular phones (I didn’t get to the Bark or the Garmin yet!)